tanvincible/tanvincible.github.io/_posts/2024-12-30-why-blogging-and-what-to-expect.md

 ---
 layout: post
-title: Why Blogging & What to Expect
+title: Why Blogging & What to Expect?
 date: 2024-12-30 01:18 +0530
 ---
 I have been thinking about blogging for almost a year, but it never caught on for some reason.
 Finally, after months, here I am (at the end of 2024), writing my first-ever blog post.
 For this one, I'll write my thoughts behind the WHY.
 I will also include things I'm involved in and things you might see in my future posts (I hope they happen, fingers crossed).